dandekarsiddique03/GroqBotX/README.md

 6. Groq’s LLaMA3 generates a context-aware answer using LangChain.
 7. Output is shown along with the document chunks used.

 ---
+## 🔐 Environment Variables

+Create a `.env` file in the root directory with the following content:
+---

 ## 🧪 Setup Locally